IamProgrammerlk/IamHTML5KickStarter/contributing.md

 ## License

 By contributing your code, you agree to license your contribution under the [MIT License](license.md).
-[IamHTML5KickStarter](https://iamprogrammerlk.blogspot.com/p/iamhtml5kickstarter.html) released under the [MIT license](license.md) - see the LICENSE.md file for details.
+[IamHTML5KickStarter](https://iamprogrammerlk.blogspot.com/p/iamhtml5kickstarter.html) released under the [MIT license](license.md) - see the [MIT license.md](license.md) file for details.